 Income stocks generate most of their returns as dividends, and the dividends — unlike the dividends of preferred stock or the interest payments of bonds — may grow continuously year after year as the companies' earnings grow.
 These companies have a high dividend payout ratio because there are few opportunities to invest the money in the business that would yield a higher return on stockholders' equity.
 Hence, many of the these companies are already very large, and are also considered blue-chip companies, such as General Electric.

-Cyclical stocks cycle with the economic cycles, going up strongly when the economy is growing and declining as the economy declines.
+Cyclical stocks cycle with the economic cycles, rising strongly when the economy is growing and declining as the economy declines.
 Most of these companies supply capital equipment for businesses or big ticket items, such as cars and houses, for consumers.
 Some examples include Alcoa, Caterpillar, and Brunswick.
 The best time to buy and sell these stocks is at the bottom and top of a business cycle, respectively.

 Defensive stocks are stocks of companies resistant to economic cycles, and may even profit from them.
 When consumers and businesses cut back spending, some businesses profit, either because they offer a way to cut costs, or because they have the lowest prices.
 For instance, during the Great Recession oflate 2008 and early 2009, people tried to save by doing more for themselves.
 For instance, many people starting cutting hair for their families, or coloring their own hair to save the $200 that some beauty shops charge.
 This increased business for manufacturers of hair cutters and coloring kits.
 Auto repair shops do better, because people cut back on the purchase of new cars, but spend more for maintenance and repairs for their older vehicles.
 And while most retailers were hurting significantly during the Great Recession, Wal-Mart was one of the few that actually thrived, since Wal-Mart is recognized as providing lower prices than other retailers.